Explore ways to participate in the ServiceTitan IPO before the stock begins trading. Get access to select pre-IPO companies at Equitybee.

 Though pre-IPO investing platforms have opened more opportunities, private equity investing is still primarily reserved for accredited investors because of the added risk.

-If the ServiceTitan IPO is on your radar, good luck.
+If ServiceTitan stock is on your radar, good luck.
 Invest in pre-IPO and IPO companies with caution.